The Early Days: Post-War Era and the Importance of Economic Intelligence

 The Computing Era and the First Automation

-With the arrival of computers in the 1960s and 1970s, information gathering began to be automated.
-Corporate databases emerged, making it possible to store and organize large volumes of business information.
-The first customer relationship management (CRM) systems also appeared during this period, enabling the tracking of interactions with prospects and the recording of important client data.
+When computers arrived in the 1960s and 1970s, information gathering started to be automated.
+Corporate databases made it possible to store and organize large volumes of business data.
+The first CRM systems appeared around this time too, letting companies track interactions with prospects and keep records on key accounts.

-However, data acquisition remained difficult, and precise contextual information was rare.
-Most available signals were still public events, such as mergers or expansion announcements, and they were used in fairly generic ways.
-The concept of a behavioral signal indicating a company’s interest in a specific product was not yet well developed.
+Data acquisition was still hard, though, and precise contextual information was rare.
+Most available signals were still public events, such as mergers or expansion announcements, used in fairly generic ways.
+The idea that a behavioral signal could indicate a company’s interest in a specific product wasn’t yet developed.
+Companies knew something had happened; they didn’t know what it meant about the buyer’s situation.

 The Digital Revolution: The Emergence of Intent Data

-The true revolution in buying signals arrived with the rise of the internet and the digital transformation of businesses in the 1990s and 2000s.
-During this period, companies began leaving digital footprints of their activities: website visits, whitepaper downloads, event registrations, and more.
-These traces started providing behavioral indicators of what companies were actually doing, not just what they announced publicly.
+The real shift came with the rise of the internet in the 1990s and 2000s.
+Companies started leaving digital footprints: website visits, whitepaper downloads, event registrations.
+Those traces provided behavioral indicators of what companies were actually doing, not just what they announced publicly.

 The Era of Automated, Hyper-Personalized Intent Signals

-Today, intent signals have become a central pillar of modern B2B prospecting.
-Thanks to advances in artificial intelligence (AI) and machine learning, it is now possible to process massive amounts of data to automatically identify the moments when a company shows explicit interest in a specific solution.
+Today, intent signals sit at the center of B2B prospecting.
+Advances in machine learning now make it possible to process large amounts of data and automatically flag the moments when a company shows interest in a specific solution.

-• A funding round detected indicates a need for growth and the solutions to support it.
+- A funding round points to growth pressure and a need for tools to support it.

 Current Challenges in Collecting Intent Signals

-To overcome these challenges, companies need to combine first-party data from their own interactions with second-party and third-party data to obtain a complete and accurate view of commercial opportunities.
-This requires relying on powerful tools and quality partnerships to ensure compliance and relevance.
+To deal with this, companies need to combine first-party data from their own interactions with second- and third-party data to get a complete picture of commercial opportunities.
+That means well-tested tooling and quality data partnerships, not just a dashboard.

 The Results: Why Intent Signals Matter So Much Today